 What is Photorefractive Keratectomy?

-Photorefractive keratectomy is a type of laser eye surgery, that is used to treat refractive errors, Nearsightedness (myopia), Farsightedness (hyperopia), and Astigmatism) with an excimer laser (A computer-generated, cold laser beam), used to precisely remove and sculpt corneal tissue at the microscopic level).
+Photorefractive keratectomy is a type of laser eye surgery, that is used to treat refractive errors, Nearsightedness (myopia), Farsightedness (hyperopia), and Astigmatism) with an excimer laser (A computer-generated, cold laser beam), used to remove and sculpt corneal tissue at the microscopic level.
 This treatment aims to reduce an individual's dependency on glasses and contact lenses.

 Request an Appointment